The Global Emergency Overview app.

 • Building mobile applications for social good (Socialbrite)

 • Does a mobile app make sense for your nonprofit?
 (Socialbrite) Caroline Avakian, Socialbrite’s Managing Partner, is a global development communications strategist in the New York City area with a focus on strategic communications, technology, and innovation.
-Contact Caroline by email, see her profile page, visit her website, follow her on Twitter and Google Plus or leave a comment.
+Contact Caroline by email, see her profile page, visit her website, follow her on Twitter or leave a comment.